Streaming Submodular Maximization under Matroid Constraints: Single-Pass Algorithm

+Let $\overline{b}$ be the value of $b$ at the end of the algorithm.
 A key difference between the fractional point $s$, which is constructed during the algorithm, and the point $\aall$, is that sets $\overline{A}_i$ for indices below $\overline{b}$ have an impact on the value of $F(\aall)$ (but not on $F(s)$), as reflected in the upper bound on $F(\aall)$ in \cref{lem:upperBoundFAall}.
 The following lemma shows that this difference in index range is essentially negligible because the impact of the sets $\overline{A}_i$ in these bounds decreases exponentially fast with decreasing index $i$. \begin{lemma} \end{lemma} \begin{proof} The first inequality of the statement follows from $|\overline{A}_i|\leq \rank(M)$ for $i\in \mathbb{Z}$, which holds because $\overline{A}_i\in \cI$.
 The second one follows from

 where the second inequality follows by the fact that $\overline{b}+L$ is the value of $h$ at the end of the algorithm, which fulfills by definition $\sum_{i=h}^\infty |\overline{A_j}| \geq \rank(M)$, and the third inequality follows by our definition of $L$. \end{proof}